UltraMessaging/um_kb/kb/java-versions.md

 For UM applications, the minimum Java version is 8.

-For Java 9 and higher, run with "`--add-opens java.base/java.nio=ALL-UNNAMED`".
+For Java 9 and above,
+supply the Java command-line option "`--add-opens java.base/java.nio=ALL-UNNAMED`".
 See [Illegal Reflective Access Operation](#illegal-reflective-access-operation).

 ## SRS